I can’t connect to MySQL Database on Azure after I create a database. What should I do?

 Here are solutions to some common causes:

-- Confirm that you have added your current IP address to the whitelist.
-This process can be completed on the Azure portal by selecting Configure and adding the current IP.
+- Confirm that you have added your current IP address to the safe list.
+You can complete this process in the Azure portal by selecting Configure and then adding the current IP.

 Do I have too few concurrent connections for MySQL Database on Azure?

-To ensure that connections are fully and effectively used, we recommend that you use connection pooling or persistent connections to connect to the database.
-See How to connect efficiently to MySQL Database on Azure.
+To ensure that connections are used fully and effectively used, use connection pooling or persistent connections to connect to the database.
+For more information, see Connect efficiently to MySQL Database on Azure.

 Why is access to MySQL Database on Azure is sometimes fast and sometimes slow since I set up connection pooling? **

 This issue arises because the server configures a timeout mechanism, closing a connection that has been in an idle state for some time to free up resources.For this reason, you need to configure a verification system on the client to better maintain connection pooling and ensure access speeds for MySQL databases.
 This system is used to verify the effectiveness of connections and ensure that the allocated connections are all effective.
 For example, for more information on the Tomcat JDBC Connection Pool, see the JDBC connection pool official introduction document.